In Your Darkest Moments,

 hello!
 I’m kerri…

-You CAN Survive and
+You Can Heal and

-Even THRIVE After a Life Changing Event
+Even Thrive After a Loss

-Big changes in your life cause a wide and unique range of feelings and emotions, mental reactions, physical effects, spiritual struggles and behavioral or social difficulties.
+Grief causes a wide and unique range of feelings and emotions, mental reactions, physical effects, spiritual struggles and behavioral or social difficulties.

-Life events can feel overwhelming… unending… like you can’t breathe.
+Grief can feel overwhelming… unending… like you can’t breathe.
 Nothing could have prepared you for this.
 You’re sad for good reason… you feel lost and alone… your tears don’t seem to stop.

 Grief has no timeline.

 Just know that you’re not alone.
 The heaviness will begin to lift one day and you will begin to feel hopeful again.

 With gentle, nurturing support, you will begin to lighten and you’ll see how life can become rich, joyous and purposeful.

 “Healing doesn’t mean the damage never existed.
 It means the damage no longer controls your life.”